agsayyed/ags-mcq/Readme.md

 ### Package information

-Package.json provide basic information.
-The module is itslef built with the name `mcq` while the package folder name is `ags-modules-mcq`.
-It is publihsed on GitHub under the organisation name `agsayyed`.
+Package.json provides basic information.
+The module is itself built with the name `mcq` while the package folder name is `ags-mcq`.
+It is published on GitHub under the organisation name `agsayyed`.

 To install the module, add the path in hugo.yaml or module.yaml file as shown below: